2i2c-org/docs/contribute/get-started.md

 # Get started contributing

-Most of this repository is structured for **Sphinx**, a documentation engine in Python.
+This repository is built with the [MyST Document Engine](https://mystmd.org).

 ## Build the documentation locally